Facet Joint Syndrome

-Facet joint syndrome in your neck can cause shoulder pain and headaches, as well as neck pain, and make it difficult to move your head around.
+Cervical Facet Joint Syndrome: May cause shoulder pain and headaches, as well as neck pain, and make it difficult to move your head around.

-Facet joint syndrome in your upper back can restrict spinal movement, so you're unable to twist above the waist, making it hard to look left or right.
+Thoracic Facet Joint Syndrome: May restrict spinal movement, so you’re unable to twist above the waist, making it hard to look left or right.

-Facet joint syndrome in the lower back causes pain that might spread into your buttocks or down your thighs and is worse when you first start moving.
+Lumbar Facet Joint Syndrome: May cause pain that might spread into your buttocks or down your thighs and is worse when you first start moving.
 It causes stiffness that affects your ability to stand up straight or rise from a sitting position and may give you a hunched posture when walking.

 Lumbar facet joint syndrome is often due to the wear-and-tear your spine suffers over the years.
 Degenerative disc disease, which affects the soft, shock-absorbent discs between your vertebrae, is frequently the root cause of facet joint deterioration.